Justin Welby: Women bishops

-Wedding of Prince Harry and Meghan Markle

-During the interview of the Duke and Duchess of Sussex by Oprah Winfrey, first broadcast on 7 March 2021, the Duchess stated that the couple had got married by a private exchange of vows on Wednesday, 16 May 2018, three days before their official, public wedding on Saturday, 19 May 2018 and that Welby officiated at the ceremony, no other person being present.
-The Duke immediately confirmed this story.
-This created a controversy around the apparent irregularity of a secret marriage under English family law and Welby's participation in such an irregular ceremony.
-On 30 March 2021, Welby confirmed that he had presided over a private exchange of vows on the Wednesday.
-However, he also affirmed that the couple's legal marriage occurred on the Saturday, rejecting by implication suggestions that the earlier exchange of vows had constituted a legal marriage under an alleged exception to English law for royal marriages.

 Personal life

 Welby is married to Caroline Eaton and they have had six children.
 In 1983, their seven-month-old daughter, Johanna, died in a car crash in France.
 Referring to the tragedy, Welby explained, "It was a very dark time for my wife Caroline and myself, but in a strange way it actually brought us closer to God."
-Welby established a special day for bereaved parents at Coventry Cathedral where there is now an annual service commemorating the lives of children who have died.
+Welby established a special day for bereaved parents at Coventry Cathedral, where there is now an annual service commemorating the lives of children who have died.

 His daughter Katharine has written of her experience of poor mental health.
 Another daughter, Ellie, has learning disabilities.

-Welby acknowledges his privileged education and upbringing and has been praised for sending his own children to local state schools.
+Welby acknowledges his privileged education and upbringing, and has been praised for sending his own children to local state schools.

-Welby is a French speaker and an avid Francophile, having lived and worked in France.
+Welby speaks French and is an avid Francophile, having lived and worked in France.
 An announcement about his appointment as Bishop of Durham listed his hobbies as "most things French and sailing".